LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/importing-predefined-content.md

 ## Exporting and editing the file

 1. Go to the **Predefined content library**
-2. **Export your current .CSV file from LiveEngage and work on this file      as your template**
+2. **Export your current .CSV file from the Conversational Cloud and work on this file      as your template**
 3. Edit content and translations to the CSV file.
 We recommend Google Spreadsheet, Numbers, or OpenOffice for this purpose. **UTF 8 encoding** only is supported
 4. While editing the document, keep the following guidelines in mind:
    * **If you wish to modify an existing entry:** Do not change the item ID if you wish to keep any of the existing content, as if the ID is changed it will be added it as a new line.